CNathanaelC/Cheney-CS260Startup/notes.md

 ```javascript
 document.getElementById("animal").textContent = "crow";
 ```
-This code selects the element with the ID `animal` and changes its text content to "crow"¹⁹[^20^].
+This code selects the element with the ID `animal` and changes its text content to "crow"[^20^].

 ### 26. Which of the following correctly describes JSON?
 JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-It is based on a subset of JavaScript but is language-independent¹⁵¹⁶.
+It is based on a subset of JavaScript but is language-independent.
+It is not equivalent to Javascipt objects.
+A server can use JSON to send data to a web browser.
+Comprised of attribute-value pairs.

 ### 27. What does the console command `chmod`, `pwd`, `cd`, `ls`, `vim`, `nano`, `mkdir`, `mv`, `rm`, `man`, `ssh`, `ps`, `wget`, `sudo` do?
 - **`chmod`**: Changes file permissions.